 NLC’s Task Force on Economic Mobility and Opportunity seeks to raise the visibility of local efforts that have the potential to increase economic mobility, expand economic opportunity and reduce income inequality in cities across the nation.

-Over the course of 2017, the task force will come together to share ideas and strategies for building economic mobility in their communities, and provide a forum for discussion of how racial inequities contribute to longstanding disparities in economic opportunity.
-By the end of the year, the task force will create a set of recommendations for local action and share them with city leaders around the country.
+Over the course of 2017, the task force shared ideas and strategies for building economic mobility in their communities, and provided a forum for discussion of how racial inequities contribute to longstanding disparities in economic opportunity.

 "Now more than ever, the economic well-being of our families is at risk, and we, as local officials, can be the key instruments of change and economic mobility," said NLC President Zone as he opened the first meeting of the task force.
 He concluded his remarks by sharing his hope that the task force will "raise the visibility of this issue and bring the local perspective into the national dialogue."